Difference Between Parmesan and Pecorino

 Pecorino is a type of cheese.
 It is made from milk which is produced by sheep.
 The time it needs to make is approximately five to eight months.

-It is sometimes used as a complement in some dishes.
+It is sometimes used as a complement to some dishes.
 It is sometimes used with honey and jam.
 It has a strong taste, due to which it can make a dish taste whole different.

-Pecorino can loom black waxy, and that’s what makes it different from the Parmesan.
+Pecorino can loom black waxy, and that’s what makes it different from Parmesan.
 It has a waxy rind and is black.
 The cheese may look whiter as the preparation month maybe two to three months.

 Pecorino is a strong flavor, due to which Cacio e Pepe is a very famous dish.
 This dish contains cheese and pepper.
 This dish is very delicious due to which it is liked by the people.